ibm-cloud-docs/event-notifications/en-cli.md

 - **Examples:**
 {: #en-cli-destination-config-example-schema}

-  - The following example shows format of the `DestinationConfig` object for iOS destination with P8 certificate.
+  - The following example shows format of the `DestinationConfig` object for iOS destination(push_ios) with P8 certificate.
 Set `pre_prod` Boolean parameter to *true* to configure destination as pre-production destination else set the value as *false*:

       ```json
       {